marc2o/Music/readme.md

 ![Screenshot](https://raw.githubusercontent.com/marc2o/Music/main/assets/screenshot.png)

-An example of creating sounds and music with [LÖVE](https://love2d.org/).
+An example of creating sounds and music with [LÖVE](https://love2d.org/), »framework you can use to make 2D games in Lua.«

 Music is created using MML, a simple Music Markup Language.
 The demo included is based on the »Music« AmigaBASIC demo program from 1985.